abdulrehmanch/django-docker/README.md

 # django-docker
-Django Docker is python:3 container based on Linux.
+GeoDjango Docker is python:3 container based on Linux.